-Dampness isn't just uncomfortable, it can be a serious problem for you and your house, promoting the growth of mold and other microorganisms that can cause illness and structural damage.
-Moisture is in the air all around us, and a certain amount is necessary for comfort, but if your house feels excessively damp, it may be time to do something about it.
-Dampness can come from above or below, and it usually develops in the absence of proper ventilation.
+A damp feeling in your house isn't just uncomfortable — it could also signal a serious problem.
+Damp structures can promote mold growth and other microorganisms that can cause illness as well as structural damage.
+Moisture is in the air all around us (and a certain amount is necessary for comfort), but if your house feels excessively damp, it may be time to do something about it.

 Moisture can rise through the floor and foundation by capillary action.
 It comes from damp concrete and poorly drained ground, and besides making the basement and lower stories uncomfortable, it can damage the floors, foundation and other woodwork.
 It's most common in buildings with concrete foundations or poorly ventilated crawlspaces.

 - Improve drainage around the house by installing French drains or redirecting runoff from the gutters.

 - Provide air exchange in the crawlspace, using active methods, such as fans, if necessary.
 Note that sealed crawlspaces require different techniques than ventilated crawlspaces.

 - Install a moisture barrier on the ground in the crawlspace.

 Dampness on the walls is often due to condensation that collects because of the temperature differential between the inside and outside of the house.
 Moisture in the house can come from many sources, including: